 - Restrictions on how long you’re allowed to keep a bobcat as a pet (e.g., two to five years).

 In some states, bobcats must be accompanied by a “Certificate of Veterinary Inspection” from a licensed veterinarian.

 This certificate certifies that the animal was examined by a veterinarian within 10 days prior to leaving for its new home.

 In addition, some states such as Massachusetts require you to purchase your bobcat from a licensed out-of-state pet dealer.

 While owning a pet bobcat is exciting, it also brings with it certain concerns not typically encountered when keeping domesticated pets.

 For example, you should always keep your bobcat enclosed in an outdoor pen to prevent escape.

-It’s especially important that the pen has sturdy fencing to ensure your bobcat can’t dig or chew its way out.
+It’s especially important that the pen has to be sturdy to ensure your bobcat can’t climb over fences and get out.

 If you plan on housing your bobcat indoors, the fencing must be strong enough to prevent escape through a window or other opening.